Jobs for Lazy People: Make Money While Embracing Your Inner Sloth

 Can you believe that people are actually paid to play video games?
 With hundreds and sometimes thousands of video games released every year, design companies require individuals to spend hours testing every game that they produce.
 So you can turn your favorite pastime into a paying job.
 And if you want to get into the field even further, consider attending a video game design school and becoming one of the masters behind game creation.

-With approximately 40,000 Chinese restaurants across the U.S., it is estimated that three billion fortune cookies are consumed every year.*** And somebody has to write all of those fortunes.
+With approximately 40,000 Chinese restaurants across the U.S., it shouldn't be surprising that three billion fortune cookies are consumed every year.5 Of course, somebody has to write all of those fortunes.
 Fortune cookie manufacturers tend to hire freelance writers to come up with new and fresh phrases in order to keep their fortune databases up to date.
-And along with fortune cookie writing, there are many other creative opportunities out there for freelance writers.
-Plus, if you prefer the idea of sit-down jobs, this is a great area to get into.
+Plus, there are many other creative opportunities out there for writing professionals.
+When it comes to sit-down jobs, this is a great area to get into.

-- Average hourly pay—Writers who work in the manufacturing sector report wages ranging from $21.33 to $51.74 and higher per hour.
-Due to the non-technical nature of fortune writing, you could expect to be paid on the lower end of the scale.
+- Average hourly pay—Writers who work in the food manufacturing sector report wages ranging from $19.73 to $46.33 and higher per hour.1 Due to the non-technical nature of fortune writing, you could expect to be paid on the lower end of the scale.

 3. Professional Cuddler

 Yes, this is actually a thing.
 And it might be one of the laziest jobs you can find.
 Professional snuggle companies are popping up across the country that offer cuddle services to customers who want to benefit from platonic therapeutic touch.
-Companies strictly regulate the processes to keep both parties safe, sessions usually take place in a commercial studio, and customers pay an average of $80 per hour for cuddle services.
+Companies strictly regulate the interactions to keep both parties safe.

 4. Research Study Participant

 From sleep studies and pharmaceutical testing to nutrition research and behavior analysis, research study participants are required for all kinds of projects.
-And they are usually paid quite well too.
-Research institutions and larger corporations conduct most studies, and they have to adhere to strict ethical standards and guidelines.
-A study can be as simple as spending a couple of hours filling out questionnaires or involve bigger time and lifestyle commitments.
+And they are often paid pretty well.
+Research institutions and large corporations conduct most studies, and they have to adhere to strict ethical standards and guidelines.
+A study can be as simple as spending a couple of hours filling out questionnaires, or it can involve bigger time and lifestyle commitments.

-- Average hourly pay—Payment varies widely from study-to-study.
-Basic studies that don't have large commitments can pay as little as $50.00, while others can run into the thousands.
-When looking at data from 2001 to 2007, it was found that phase I drug trial participants were paid an average of $2,000.•
+- Average hourly pay—Payment varies widely from study to study.
+Basic studies that don't have large commitments can pay as little as $50, whereas others can run into the thousands of dollars.
+When looking at data from 2001 to 2007, it was found that phase-I drug trial participants were paid an average of $2,000.7

 How to Overcome Laziness